kiheunch/clintlf/README.md

 existing workflows without tying you to a specific framework, package ecosystem, or dependency stack.

+A full-featured framework may be a powerful tool once an organization manages to adopt the ecosystem end-to-end, but that same structure becomes overhead everywhere short of full, rigorous commitment, and each one comes with its own learning curve.
+This package aims to be introducible anywhere in an existing workflow, free from the operational considerations that come with maintaining long-term reproducibility, while tackling the common pain point in R.

+**clintlf** follows the following philosophy:

+* No class hierarchy to construct and no framework to adopt, just plain functions so return values slot into any workflow
+* Dependencies limited to base R and default-installation packages
+* Constraints that are meaningful and informative, catching unintended coercion or unexpected input instead of passing it through
+* Vectorized wherever the operation allows it

 While developed for clinical trial reporting, colleagues in other domains may find it just as useful for reproducible reporting.
 It covers:

-* Half-away-from-zero (commercial) rounding that handles floating-point representation issues
+* Half-away-from-zero rounding that handles floating-point representation issues
 * Display-ready character output for numeric results using decimal-place specifications rather than significant figures
-* Confidence intervals (`"xx (xx, xx)"`), percentages (`"xx (xx%)"`), and p-values (`"<xx"`) formatted for table cells
+* Common formatting like confidence intervals (`"xx (xx, xx)"`), percentages (`"xx (xx%)"`), and p-values (`"<xx"`) for table cells
-* Partial date imputation across the formats and separators found in international clinical datasets
+* Partial date imputation across the international formats and separators
-* PARAM metadata and variable label extraction from ADaM/CDISC datasets
+* Label extraction from datasets for data dictionary

 ---